Date Bars

 Half mixture pressed into prepared pan.

-Step 9: Next, use your hands to take half of that buttery crust mixture and press it into a square pan (either 8×8 or 9×9 will work).
-Make sure there are no gaps and that you spread the mixture evenly on the pan.
+Step 9: Next, use your hands to press half of the oat mixture into a square pan.
+Make sure there are no gaps and that you spread the mixture evenly.

 Date paste being spread on top.

-Step 10: Spread the cooled date mixture evenly on top of the base crust.
-It helps to use the back of a small spoon or a spatula to spread the mixture easily.
+Step 10: Spread the cooled date mixture evenly on top of the crust.
+Use the back of a small spoon or a spatula to spread it easily.

 Remaining crumbs added and pressed on top.

-Step 11: Finally, sprinkle what’s left of the oat mixture over the date mixture.
+Step 11: Sprinkle the remaining oat mixture over the date mixture.
 Press down so it all sticks together well.
-And then you’re ready to bake these date bars.

 After baking until golden brown.